IntelliTect/EssentialCSharp.ListingManager/README.md

 run this command with `--preview` and `--verbose` specified to ensure there are no adverse affects.
 Once you are confident that the proposed changes are what you want, you can run the command without the `--preview` modifier.

-For help with the creation of missing unit tests in a chapter run `ListingManager -path "user/EssentialCSharp/src/Chapter03/" -mode TestGeneration`.
-This will find missing tests and generate a unit test with the correct imports, filename, and namespace so you can just focus on proper assertions within the test.
-From the interactive prompt `INTL>` you can provide any of the following options followed by enter.
-- `d` -> deletes the previously generated test and continues
-- `q` -> leaves the previously generated test as is and exits
-- enter -> leaves previously genertaed test as is and continues

 To find potentially mismatched listings in a chapter run, `ListingManager -path "user/EssentialCSharp/src/Chapter03/" -mode ScanForMismatchedListings`.
 Potentially mismatched listings will be printed to the console.